 Each list mixes two row types:

-- Global rows seeded by the platform — every tenant sees them.
+- Global rows seeded by the platform — every workspace sees them.
 You can't edit a global row, but the row's overflow menu (

-...) lets you Hide for my tenant so it stops showing up to drivers picking a vehicle.
-Hidden rows can be brought back via Unhide. - Yours rows — makes / models / colors you've added for your tenant.
+...) lets you Hide for my workspace so it stops showing up to drivers picking a vehicle.
+Hidden rows can be brought back via Unhide. - Yours rows — makes / models / colors you've added for your workspace.
 These are editable and deletable.

 Add a custom make from Vehicle Makes → Add.
 Models live under their make; colors are flat.